 Ingredients

 Sweetened shredded coconut.
-I recommend Baker’s Angel Flake sweetened coconut for making macaroons because I have found that it has more moisture than the store brands I've tried.
+I recommend Baker’s Angel Flake sweetened coconut for macaroons because it has more moisture than the store brands I've tried.
+The extra moisture holds the cookies together better and results in a soft, tender macaroon with a chewy texture.

 Substitutions

 Almond extract.
 If you’d like to add even more almond flavor, you can use a tiny (tiny!) bit of almond extract.
-Just use a very light hand as a little bit goes a very long way.
+Just use a very light hand, as a little bit goes a very long way.

 Drizzle.
 For an alternative to the white chocolate drizzle, you can use a powdered sugar glaze instead.